iguessthislldo/configuration/README.md

 ### Aliases and Scripts Added to `PATH`

-This doesn't include `sh/rc.d/50_aliases.sh` or aliases added by oh-my-zsh in `sh/rc.d/00_oh-my-zsh.zsh`.
+This doesn't include `sh/rc.d/50_aliases.sh` or aliases added by oh-my-zsh.

 #### `u`